-Midterm exams will consist of multiple choice questions.
+Midterm exam will consist of multiple choice questions.
+The midterm will have a time limit of 60 minutes.

-FINAL EXAM (30%)
+FINAL EXAM (38%)

-The final exam will be scheduled during the University exam period (December 11-22).
+The final exam will be scheduled during the University exam period (June 26-30).

 Cumulative final exam, covering material from across the course.
 The final exam will consist of both multiple choice and short answer questions, and will have a time limit of 2 hours, 30 minutes.